I use Windows Server 2008 R2

 As you are running Windows Server 2008 R2, you could encounter one of the following issues:

-Your ESET Windows Server product reached End of Life status
+Your ESET Windows Server application reached End of Life status

 |